Yeah, okay, we know these games aren't very good, but at least you can derive some entertainment from the unintentional comedy they bring.

 Night Trap.
 While the gameplay itself is lacking, the movie that plays out during it is pretty damn hilarious.
 (Sadly, you won't see most of it if you're going for a perfect score.)
 Click here to watch it.
 (Don't worry, it's completely work safe.)

 Sniper: Path Of Vengeance is a thoroughly glitchy and ugly game that you could hardly call playable, but the nature of these bugs gives it its charm.
 You have a school bus that bleeds when you shoot at it, and eventually disappears into thin air, being able to fly by pressing jump+duck, some truly idiotic AI, weirdly deforming characters, and the "climactic" shootout of the final cutscene, where the guns the characters are supposed to be shooting with don't show up (yeah, they fire by pointing with their fingers).
-Became a Cult Classic comparable to Big Rigs in Hungary, when a game reviewer trashed it to bits, and later made several follow-ups, as the glitches just kept coming.
+Became a Cult Classic comparable to Big Rigs in Hungary when a game reviewer trashed it to bits, and later made several follow-ups as the glitches just kept coming.
 Reportedly, the developing company was nearing bankruptcy at the time, so the game had to be released before its engine could even be finalized.

 The obscure Italian-made Driving GameBlomby Car had only had a limited arcade release in the 1990s, but since has become somewhat more known through emulation.
 The player's car has ridiculous acceleration and handling, and is good at producing engine noise and smoke, caroming off walls and overturning continuously when it crashes.
 Other vehicles (including first-aid trucks) lie across the road, forcing the player's course off it at some spots.